Shell Forming Methods

 Handpans are usually tuned with at least three harmonic frequencies in a 1:2:3 relationship.
 So, for example on an A4 note (440Hz; fundamental frequency) a first partial is tuned to a A5 (880Hz; first harmonic frequency; octave) and a second one to a E5 (1320Hz; second harmonic frequency; compound fifth).

 The dome’s primary function in a handpan is to stiffen the central part of the tone-field.
-A dome is a highly rigid structure used extensively in architecture and nature (try to squeeze an egg with your hand!).
-Manipulating the central part of the tone-field into a stiff dome fortunately does not affect the fundamental frequency too much.
-The stiffening leads, however, together with the fact that a handpan is played with a very soft “stick” (the hand!) to a dampening of higher frequency partials.
+A dome is a highly rigid structure used extensively in architecture and nature for stability purposes (try to squeeze an egg with your hand!).
+Moulding the central part of the tone-field into a stiff dome fortunately does not affect the fundamental frequency too much.
+The stiffening leads, however, together with the fact that a handpan is played with a very soft “stick” (the hand!) to a spreading of the higher frequency partials.
 These higher partials (above the first harmonically tuned three), if too audible, can give steel a sharp and sometimes piercing or metallic sound, especially when played fortissimo.
 A dome arranges or spreads the main vibrational areas of these “metallic” partials almost symmetrically around and in a distance from it, in a way that if the dome is struck, these partials are receiving a minimum of impact energy and are thus barely audible (see holographic images on page 5 and 6 in this document).
-Instead, the dome leads the energy predominantly in the lower, tuned frequencies.
+Instead, the dome architecture leads the energy predominantly in the lower, tuned frequencies.
 Furthermore, and more importantly, these higher partials will be pushed higher in frequency due to the stiffening effect of the dome.
 This will make them decay in amplitude faster.
 Otherwise, they will create a ring sound similar to a bell.

 Since the dome also decreases the quadratic non-linear coupling coefficient (see explanation below), the tuned harmonics above the fundamental frequency are also dampened to a certain degree.
 So, a hand-played, domed tone-field tends to keep the impact energy in the lower partials with an increased emphasis on the fundamental frequency relative to a dome-less tone-field.
 This emphasis on the lower frequencies compared to e.g. a steelpan note makes the signature handpan sound more mellow.